Jan van Kessel the Elder: Nature studies

 His studies of flora and fauna were often executed in large sets and occasionally served as the drawer fronts of collector's cabinets that were used for displaying objects in Wunderkammern.
-Unlike the dried and pinned samples stored within these cabinets, van Kessel’s painted subjects appear very much alive and are clearly intended to surprise and delight the viewer upon opening the outer doors.
+Unlike the dried and pinned samples stored within these cabinets, van Kessel's painted subjects appear very much alive and are clearly intended to surprise and delight the viewer upon opening the outer doors.
 Jan van Kessel started painting these works in the first half of the 1650s and the earliest dated examples were painted in 1653.
 While some of these works were executed on panel, the majority were painted on copper.
 Copper provided the smooth surface best suited to his meticulous and detailed finish.

 The four continents

 Jan van Kessel created two series of allegorical paintings representing the Four parts of the world or the Four continents.
 These series dating to the 1660s were composed of four composite pictures made up of 16 miniature oil paintings on copper plates that are arranged around a larger painting, also on copper, and mounted into a compartmentalized ebony cabinet.
 The centerpieces represent the continents of Europe, Asia, Africa and America through a myriad of figures in ethnic dress and exotic animals.
 The surrounding plates depict separate cities and geographic areas in which supposedly native flora and fauna are shown.

 The first series in the Alte Pinakothek in Munich is complete unlike the second one which is in the Museo del Prado in Madrid of which a few panels are missing.
 A description that was made of the work in Spain is evidence that the two series were identical in format.
 The cabinets in which the series are mounted were a specialty of Antwerp and one of its important luxury good exports.
 They were made from expensive, exotic woods.
 Their fronts were divided into multiple compartments.
 It has been argued that van Kessel created a new type of pictorial type in his series of The four parts of the world by inverting the hierarchy of the materials that make up the cabinet object by elevating the importance of the paintings over the furniture in which they are embedded.

 Between 1650 and 1675 van Kessel produced more than 300 paintings on small copper plates, many of which were used for the decoration of cabinets.
-Where the paintings placed in cabinets were traditionally low quality workshop products, van Kessel's The four parts of the world consists of highly individualised works of high artistic achievement which could be admired in their own right.
+Where the paintings placed in cabinets were traditionally low quality workshop products, van Kessel's The four parts of the world consists of highly individualized works of high artistic achievement which could be admired in their own right.
 As objects that depict treasures from different parts of the world and are themselves composed of materials from faraway places, van Kessel's pictures of the continents would have held particular significance for his elite audience of artisans, merchants, connoisseurs and foreign dignitaries.
 Van Kessel's The four parts of the world is known to have been appreciated by contemporary viewers as a demonstration of his artistic skill and virtuosity, which were qualities that were highly prized by collectors.